- Documents required for individuals

 - Submission

 Planning to sell your car?
-UAE residents often wonder how to seal the deal and transfer car ownership to the new buyer.
-Well, like other legal procedures, the government has designed a simple process to transfer vehicle ownership that doesn’t require a lot of your time.
-Here’s what you need to know about the transfer of car ownership in the UAE.
+UAE residents often wonder how they can seal the deal and transfer car ownership to the new buyer.
+Well, like other legal procedures, the government has designed a pretty straightforward process to transfer vehicle ownership that doesn’t require a lot of your time.
+Here’s how you can transfer car ownership in the UAE.

-TRANSFER OF CAR OWNERSHIP IN THE UAE – WHAT YOU NEED TO KNOW
+TRANSFER CAR OWNERSHIP IN THE UAE – WHAT YOU NEED TO KNOW

 Buying a new car can be exciting, especially if it is a dream vehicle for which you have been saving for a long time.
-So, when you finally make a purchase, it is natural to want to get things done and start driving around.
+So, when you finally make a decision, it is natural to just want to get things done and start driving around.
 Thankfully, in the UAE, the paperwork related to buying a car is rather swift.
-This means one can transfer car ownership in the UAE without hassle.
+This means one can transfer car ownership in the UAE without any hassles.

-Like any other official process, certain regulations must be followed to transfer vehicle ownership in the UAE.
-Both the seller and buyer must provide a set of mandatory documents to ensure a quick and efficient transfer of ownership.
+Like any other official process, certain regulations have to be followed to transfer vehicle ownership in the UAE.
+Both the seller and buyer have to provide a set of mandatory documents to ensure a quick and efficient transfer of ownership.

 DOCUMENTS REQUIRED FOR INDIVIDUALS